cromoteca/hilla-react-hook-form/README.md

 - Simulate generation of a Yup Schema (a static file which matches what would be generated if we implement that)
 - A customized `useForm` hook, which can be used in place of the one by React Hook Form and simplifies using Vaadin components in forms
 - Propagate server-side error messages to components
-- Checkbox wrapper that supports validation
+- Checkbox wrapper that supports validation, which is also an example of how Vaadin Components can be wrapped to work with React Hook Form

 This is how the form looks: